Top 5 Best Cordless Framing Nailers 2021

 The good news is that we’ve taken all the guesswork out of buying a cordless nail gun for framing.
 In this guide we talk about the critical few criteria to keep front of mind.
 They include the power source (battery, fuel cell, or a combination of the two), the framing nailer’s size and weight, and the features or accessories that come with it.

-Source of Cordless Power
+Best Cordless Power Source

-- Battery-Powered
+• Battery-Powered

-- Fuel Cell Powered (Also called gas-powered)
+• Fuel Cell Powered (Also called gas-powered)

-- Combination Gas/Battery
+• Combination Gas/Battery

 Conversely, those powered by fuel-cells require cell replacement from time to time which is an added task and requires their purchase as a consumable item.
 But the benefit is more power and the ability to drive nails into a wider variety of woods.

 A 3rd source is a combination of the two, battery and gas.
-These combo units have the greatest logevity and most power.
+These combo units have the greatest longevity and most power.
 They are really the best fit for a professional contractor that will be using it a lot when compared to most weekend warriors.
 Those DIYers are probably a better fit for the battery-powered units that don’t require you to buy fuel cells.

 Size and Weight